tangbinbai/fish/primary-school/0nouns.md

 	Abbreviation for headcount
 ### monitor
 	A machine or person to work for watching particular things or person.
+### note
+	a brief record of something written down to assist the memory or for future

 ## Proper Nouns